My remembrance of Don Vorderman was published in shorter form in The Automobile, December 2019.

 Studebaker, 1953 Starliner: “You are not old enough to have experienced the impact it had on everybody who was into cars.
 How gorgeous!
 How un-American!”

 The Grendel-Allard story was written by the late Dick O’Kane, another hero of my youth, whose joyful, whimsical pieces about cars decorated the pages of Road & Track and Automobile Quarterly.
-A short note about Dick, of whom a reader has just reminded me, is posted here.
+A short note about Dick is posted here.